pulpgrinder/sic-transit/documentation.md

 #### rotateStack

-The `rotateStack` transition takes an integer parameter, denoted by `stackRotationNumber` and either pulls panels from the top of the stack and puts them on the bottom (positive integers) or pulls panels from the bottom of the stack and puts them on top (negative integers). `rotateStack` does *not* use a `panelSelector` parameter.
+The `rotateStack` transition takes an integer parameter, denoted by `stackRotationNumber`, and either pulls panels from the top of the stack and puts them on the bottom (positive integers) or pulls panels from the bottom of the stack and puts them on top (negative integers). `rotateStack` does *not* use a `panelSelector` parameter.
 If a `panelSelector` argument is supplied, it will be ignored.
 If the `stackRotationNumber` is not supplied, it is assumed to be 1.

 This is handy if you want to remove several elements from the stack at once, in the reverse order of how they were added.
 For example, suppose you display a menu, then from that display a submenu (and possibly sub-sub-menus, etc.) `rotateStack` would allow you to "unwind" the stack of menus and get back to the original display without removing them explicitly.